 I found his acolyte; he’d so impressed me,”

 Orgon was so manipulated by Tartuffe’s unavoidable piety that he came to the extent of conspiring against his own family.
-Money was shown as a power construct in the play, as just for money, Tartuffe exploited Orgon’s trust.
+Money is shown as a power construct in the play, as Tartuffe exploits Orgon’s trust just for money.
 While in the blind following of the passion, Orgon completely overlooked the opinion of her maid, wife, and daughters, who always kept him telling about the Tartuffe.
 This showed the aspect of male dominance, as no one in the house was able to kick Tartuffe out until his reality was unveiled to Orgon.

 Thus, the two protagonists wanted to achieve perfection and idealism.
-Nora always believed in selflessly providing for her husband and children; she was happily putting her identity beside until she came to know her worth in her husband’s sight.
+Nora always believed in selflessly providing for her husband and children; she happily put her identity beside her until she came to know her worth in her husband’s sight.
 Still, from that moment onwards, she shed apart her dolled character.
-While Orgon being extravagant and uncontrolled, fell prey to hypocrisy in his blind fanaticism for religion.
+While Orgon was extravagant and uncontrolled, he fell prey to hypocrisy in his blind fanaticism for religion.
 He wanted to become an epitome of piety; instead, he ended up persecuting religious men.

 Work Cited